snarlysodboxer/portscan-compare-notify/README.md

 # portscan-compare-notify
-Use Golang to parse and notify about Nmap results compared to a list of expected ports
+Use Golang to parse and notify about Nmap results compared to a list of expected ports Meant to be run at regular intervals, via Cron or something similar

 #### Usage